How to share accessibility information: 3 reasons to stop using ratings

 What do we need to be certified accessible? ✅

 We’re glad places want to be as accessible as possible.
-But the truth is that labels, scores, and ratings aren’t always the most helpful for showing customers that you're inclusive.
-In fact, they can sometimes be actively unhelpful by making assumptions about what facilities a visitor actually needs instead of letting disabled customers decide for themselves.
+But the truth is that labels, scores, and ratings aren’t always the most helpful for showing visitors that you're inclusive.
+In fact, they can sometimes be actively unhelpful.
+Scores and ratings making assumptions about what facilities a visitor actually needs instead of letting disabled customers decide for themselves.

-Here are 3 reasons to skip worrying about labels, and focus on providing detailed accessibility information about inclusive features and facilities instead.
+Here are 3 reasons to skip worrying about labels, and focus on detailed accessibility information instead.

 1. Accessibility is subjective